eBilling: greenwashing is hogwash

 And they are particularly upset because their bankrollers are seeing revenue decline as customers choose to “Go Green” by going paperless.
-It seems to be a fairly self serving argument – but I guess that’s their job.
+It seems to be a fairly self-serving argument – but I guess that’s their job.

-Two Sides point out that the data centres are needed to host and run the eBilling processes consume vast amounts of power but interestingly enough they don’t provide any verifiable research to back this up.
-Common sense would dictate that the power consumption is not a significant factor in comparing the “green” credentials of eBilling vs. paper & print as similar servers would be used in both process, except in the case of eBilling there are no massive printers to run and no network of delivery trucks to distribute the documents – eBilling uses a tiny piece of an existing network (the internet) and such a small proportion of the end users computer power as to be statistically negligible.
+Two Sides point out that the data centers are needed to host and run the eBilling processes consume vast amounts of power but interestingly enough they don’t provide any verifiable research to back this up.
+Common sense would dictate that the power consumption is not a significant factor in comparing the “green” credentials of eBilling vs. paper & print as similar servers would be used in both process, except in the case of eBilling there are no massive printers to run and no network of delivery trucks to distribute the documents – eBilling uses a tiny piece of an existing network (the internet) and such a small proportion of the end-users computer power as to be statistically negligible.

-Two Sides goes onto say that “Print Media… being based upon a renewable and recyclable material, may be the sustainable way to communicate.”
+Two Sides goes onto say that “Print Media… being based upon a renewable and recyclable material, maybe the sustainable way to communicate.”